 We assume that when this code starts, the system is in a totally unknown state.
 Firstly, X and A are set to 0, and we enter the loop.

 The loop begins: X-register is decremented (to 255) and this value is placed in the stack pointer (now $FF) the accumulator(0) is then pushed onto the stack, so memory/hardware location $FF is set to 0, and the stack pointer decrements to $FE since the txs and pha don't affect the flags, the branch will be based on the decrement of the x register if non-zero, then we repeat the loop.
 0 will be written to 256 consecutive memory locations starting with $FF and ending with 0 (inclusive).
 Loop will terminate after 256 iterations.
 On the final pass through, x would be decremented to 0, and this placed in the stack pointer.
 We then push the accumulator (0) onto the stack (which effectively writes it to memory (TIA) location 0) and as a consequence the stack pointer decrements (and wraps!) back to $FF.

 At the conclusion of the above, X = 0, A = 0, SP = $FF, a near-perfect init!

 That could be the best 8-bytes ever written.

-[This was the last session that Andrew Davie had time to work on.
-Maybe he'll find the time to finish these sessions in the future.]
+[This used to be the last session that Andrew Davie had time to work on.
+Now there is Session 25.]